JordanLDiaz/fs-journal/notes/11-csharp.md

     FIXED 9. invalid auth --> delete vaultkeep
     FIXED 10. stretch --> kept count decrements
     ** issue... added an access control to create keeps that I meant to add to my create vaultKeeps!

+    ** use @click.stop --> use to click one element within another element when wanting to route to a different page/component